Phaser Beary (PHASER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Phaser Beary Historical Price

-According to the latest data gathered on Phaser Beary live price page, the current price of Phaser Beary is 0USD.
+According to the latest data gathered on Phaser Beary live price page, the current price of Phaser Beary is 0.000048USD.
 The circulating supply of Phaser Beary(PHASER) is

 In the past 24 hours, Phaser Beary has shown a price movement of